emektarkubra/calculator/README.md

 ```

 ### How to use
-After clone, open index.html in your extended browser and start adding new todos
+After clone, open index.html in your extended browser and start to calculate.

 ***
 ## 👷‍♀️ Authors